Why is my child charged as an adult?

 Written by Attorney Katherine Edmonds

-Governor Kemp Signs Bill that will Enhance Penalties for Fleeing and Eluding in Cherokee County, Georgia
+Governor Kemp Signs Bill that will Enhance Penalties for Fleeing and Eluding in Hall County, Georgia

 By: Attorney Erin Dohnalek